Information about the risks of taking valproate medicines during pregnancy.

 No woman or girl should stop taking valproate without first discussing it with their doctor.

-These new regulatory measures are being supported across the NHS with other authorities also making changes – such as new GP system computer alerts and amended NICE guidelines – to make sure changes in prescribing behaviour take place promptly.
+These regulatory measures are supported across the NHS with other authorities also making changes – such as GP system computer alerts and amended NICE guidelines – to make sure changes in prescribing behaviour take place promptly.